Non-Abelian Fibonacci quantum Hall states in 4-layer rhombohedral stacked graphene: Introduction

+describes a gapped FQH state.
+Since the Pfaffian wave function corresponds to the correlation function of a primary field in the Ising CFT, it was conjectured that the associated FQH state supports excitations with non-Abelian statistics of the Ising type (or $SU(2)_2$ type) \cite{MR9162}.

-has excitations with non-Abelian statistics of $SU(2)_2$-type.
-Its edge states were studied numerically \cite{W9355} and were found to be described by a $c=1$ chiral-boson conformal field theory (CFT) plus a $c=1/2$ chiral Majorana fermion CFT, which support the proposal that the Pfaffian state is non-Abelian.
-Later, the non-Abelian statistics in Pfaffian wave function was also confirmed by its low energy effective $SO(5)$ level 1 Chern-Simons theory \cite{W9927}, as well as a plasma analogue calculation \cite{BN10085194}.
+The edge states of the Pfaffian state were studied numerically in \Rf{W9355} and were found to be described by a $c=1$ chiral boson CFT and a $c=1/2$ chiral Majorana fermion CFT, supporting the proposal that the Pfaffian state is indeed non-Abelian.
+Subsequent confirmations of its non-Abelian property include: computations of quantum dimensions \cite{NW9629}, derivations of low-energy effective theories such as the $SO(5)_1$ Chern-Simons theory \cite{W9927} and the orbifold $U(1)^2$ Chern-Simons theory \cite{FHZ0191}, and a plasma analogy calculation \cite{BN10085194}.
+Furthermore, using the $\mathbb{Z}_3$ parafermion CFT, one can construct wave functions that support Fibonacci anyons \cite{RR9984}.

+In \Rf{FB200600238}, a $\nu=3/7$ FQH state, $\cP[(\chi_3^*)^2\chi_1^3]$, is shown to be gapped and is proposed to have $SU(2)_3$-type non-Abelian statistics, where $\cP$ is the projection to the lowest Landau level.
+However, the unprojected wave function is quite complicated containing both $\chi_n$ and $\chi_m^*$, and the projection $\cP$ is a large deformation of the wave function, which may destroy the $SU(2)_3$ non-Abelian topological order while maintaining the gap.
+More direct numerical calculations, such as the ground state degeneracy on a torus and/or the entanglement edge spectrum on disk, are needed to confirm the projected state $\cP[(\chi_3^*)^2\chi_1^3]$ to be non-Abelian.
+Similarly, \Rf{BB230202478} proposed that an even more complicated wave function, a $\nu=4/11$ FQH state $\cP[\chi_4^*(\chi_2^*)^2\chi_1^4]$, has $SU(2)_2$-type non-Abelian statistics.
+Again more direct numerical calculations are needed to confirm the projected state $\cP[\chi_4^*(\chi_2^*)^2\chi_1^4]$ to be non-Abelian.
+In contrast, the wave functions Eq.~\eqref{nabLL} for degenerate Landau levels do not need to be projected, and their non-Abelian character is more reliable.

-The filling fraction $\nu=\frac12 + $ integer QH state was first discovered in semiconductor sample \cite{WES8776,XWc0406724}.
-Quarter-electron charged quasi-particle was observed \cite{DM08020930} in such state.
-But both Abelian (331) state and non-Abelian Pfaffian and $SU(2)_2$ states have Quarter charged quasi-particle.
-However, the observation of half-integer thermal Hall conductance suggested that the $\nu=\frac12 + $ integer QH state to be a non-Abelian state \cite{BS171000492}.
-The filling fraction $\nu=\frac12 + $ integer QH state was also observed in bilayer graphene \cite{KM13054761,ZY161107113,HZ210507058}.
-The measured daughter states \cite{ZY161107113,HZ210507058} of filling fraction $\nu=\frac12 + $ integer QH state provide a strong indication that the QH state is the non-Abelian (anti)-Pfaffian state \cite{LH08120381}.
+Experimentally, the filling fraction $\nu=\frac12 +\mathrm{integer}$ FQH state was first discovered in semiconductor samples \cite{WES8776,XWc0406724}.
+The quarter-electron charged quasi-particle was observed \cite{DM08020930} in such state.
+Both the Abelian (331) state and the non-Abelian Pfaffian and $SU(2)_2$ states have quarter-charged quasi-particles, and thus the observation of quarter electron charge does not imply non-Abelian statistics.
+However, the observation of half-integer thermal Hall conductance suggests the $\nu=\frac12 + $ integer FQH state to be a non-Abelian state \cite{BS171000492}.
+The filling fraction $\nu=\frac12 + \mathrm{integer}$ FQH state was also observed in bilayer graphene \cite{KM13054761,ZY161107113,HZ210507058} and in wide quantum well \cite{SS230900111}.
+The measured daughter states \cite{ZY161107113,HZ210507058,SS230900111} of filling fraction $\nu=\frac12 + \mathrm{integer}$ FQH state provides a strong indication that the FQH state is the non-Abelian (anti)-Pfaffian state \cite{LH08120381,ZW240612068}.